suvratapte/suvratapte.github.io/_posts/2020-08-20-nREPL-middleware.md

 Depending on the operation, requests would be routed to respective handlers.
 And to add a new handler, you would register the operation and the handler function with nREPL.
 But that is not the case.
-It is similar to how <a href="https://github.com/ring-clojure/ring/wiki/Concepts" target="_blank">Ring middleware</a> works.
-The architecture looks like this:
+There is one small point which is a bit counter intuitive.
+The architecture is similar to how <a href="https://github.com/ring-clojure/ring/wiki/Concepts" target="_blank">Ring middleware</a> works.
+It looks like this:

 <p align="center">
 <img src="/resources/nREPL--nrepl-middleware-architecture.png" style="height: 70%; width: 70%;">